-With a decision taken on 10 July 2020, the MEPs voted and put into effect the Commission’s Action Plan, an effective fight against money laundering and terrorist financing.
+With a decision taken on 10 July 2020, the MEPs voted and affected the Commission’s Action Plan, an effective fight against money laundering and terrorist financing.
 This plan highlighted the changes needed to achieve an efficient EU framework.

 What Are The New Measures?

-Within the scope of Commission's Action Plan decisions, MEPs members stated that they would not allow the wrong and irregular implementation of Anti Money Laundering (AML) and Combating the Financing of Terrorism (CTF) legislation.
-The plan also stated that, under national law rules, it would be intolerant not only to member states that do not comply with AML / CTF legislation but also to countries that do not comply with the legislation in a timely manner.
+Within the scope of the Commission's Action Plan decisions, MEP members stated that they would not allow the wrong and irregular implementation of Anti Money Laundering (AML) and Combating the Financing of Terrorism (CTF) legislation.
+The plan also stated that, under national law rules, it would be intolerant not only to member states that do not comply with AML / CTF legislation but also to countries that do not comply with the legislation promptly.
 Member states' law enforcement agencies should cooperate more and increase information sharing to prevent possible money laundering activities more quickly.

 - Identify Ultimate Beneficial Ownership (UBO)